PHPirates/django-template/readme.md

 * Install the packages we need with `sudo apt-get install python3-pip python3-dev libpq-dev postgresql postgresql-contrib nginx`.

 ## Setting up postgres
-Probably it's best to follow any recent tutorial, but you can also try the steps below.
 * Start a postgres session with `sudo -u postgres psql`.
 * `CREATE DATABASE mysite_db;`
 * `CREATE USER mysite WITH PASSWORD 'apassword';`